-- Gout: A type of arthritis caused by a buildup of uric acid crystals in the joints, leading to sudden attacks of pain, swelling, and redness.
+- Gout: A type of arthritis caused by a buildup of uric acid crystals in the joints, leading to sudden pain attacks, swelling, and redness.

 - Sjogren’s syndrome: An autoimmune disease that causes dry eyes and mouth, joint pain, and fatigue.

-- Vasculitis: A group of disorders that cause inflammation of blood vessels, leading to damage to organs and tissues.
+- Vasculitis: A group of disorders that cause blood vessel inflammation, leading to organ and tissue damage.